t3hmun/t3hmun.github.io.old/_drafts/2016-01-28-standards-for-hex-shank-screw-and-drill-bits.md

 ## Most Screwing Bits / Adapters

-It appears that `C 6.3` bits ( mostly stubby 1/4" hex screw bits) are compatible with `D 6.3` adapters (mostly ratchet screwdrivers and 1/4" magnetic bit holders).
+It appears that `C 6.3` bits (mostly stubby 1/4" hex screw bits) are compatible with `D 6.3` adapters (mostly ratchet screwdrivers and 1/4" magnetic bit holders).

 The C and D styles are usually only held together with magnets, which makes the fine for screwing but not great for drilling where you need to pull back without the bit falling out.

 ## Most Drilling Bits / Adapters

 `E 6.3` are the hex shank bits with the squashed neck near the end, which lock into `F 6.3` adapters.
 However only Wera seems to mention `F.6.3` in their literature, most impact drivers specs just call it a _1/4" quick change_.

-bbbbbbbbbbb